 When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually Durham Tech Police, Durham Police, and the Durham City Fire and Emergency Medical Services.
 They typically respond and work together to manage the incident.
 Depending on the nature of the incident, other Durham Tech departments and other local or federal agencies could be also involved in responding to the incident.

 General information about the emergency response and evacuation procedures for Durham Tech are publicized each year as part of the institution’s Clery Act compliance efforts.
-That information is available on the Durham Tech website.
-Click here for detailed information and updates to the Durham Tech Health and Safety Manual.
+That information is available in the Guide to Campus Safety which provides information about safety and security on Durham Tech campuses.

 Summary of Emergency Evacuation Procedures